-We confirm that to the best of our knowledge the 2021 Annual Report and the 2021 consolidated Annual Report give a true and fair view of the financial situation, business activities and economic results of Philip Morris ČR a.s. and its consolidated group for the last accounting period, and prospects for the future development of its financial position, business activities and economic results of Philip Morris ČR a.s. and its consolidated group.
+We confirm that to the best of our knowledge, the financial statements and consolidated financial statements gives a true and fair view of the assets, liabilities, financial position, and financial results of Philip Morris ČR a.s., and its consolidated group and the annual report and consolidated annual report within the meaning of the Act on Accounting, contains a true summary of the development and results of Philip Morris ČR a.s. and the position of Philip Morris ČR a.s. and its consolidated group, together with a description of the principal risks and uncertainties faced.